WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_structuremaps.md

-StructureMaps are used for transforming data
+StructureMaps are used for transforming databetween formats.
+For example between QuestionnaireResponses and FHIR target profile instances.

 <figure>
   {% include extraction.svg %}